 What is Hypnosis?

-Hypnosis in nothing new to us, it happens to everyone several times a day so it is nothing new.
-Do you remember times when you are driving somewhere and you had forgotten most of the journey when you reached your destination?
-We can also be so engrossed in a film, a good book or a letter that we cannot hear someone talking to us.
+Hypnosis happens to everyone several times a day so it is nothing new.
+Do you remember times when you driving somewhere and you forgot most of the journey when you reached your destination?
+We often become so engrossed in a film, a good book or a letter that we cannot hear someone talking to us.
 Everything pales into the background, or you just lose track of time.

 The word hypnosis comes from the Greek word Hypnos which means sleep, however this does not accurately describe hypnosis, as it is not a form of sleeping.
-During hypnosis a client’s awareness is heightened allowing the client to be in control and able to hear and know what is being said and done.
+During hypnosis a client’s awareness is heightened allowing the client to be in control of the situation and the client can hear and know what is being said and done.
 This is contrary to images portrayed by stage hypnotists, as you are not under the control of the therapist.

 Hypnosis is a tool, not a cure.
 It requires the client to commit to the change and make effort to make that change a reality.
 It is often used by health professionals, such as doctors or dentists, and may famous people have been helped in different areas of their lives using hypnosis.

 How can it help you?

 Hypnosis can help with a number of conditions, some of which are listed below:

 - Confidence Issues